coda/packs-sdk/docs/guides/advanced/cli.md

 coda create path/to/pack.ts
 ```

 This will create a new empty Pack on Coda’s servers.
 It will print out the url of the Pack Studio page in the Coda UI, and store the newly-assigned Pack ID in a hidden file `.coda-pack.json` in the same directory as your Pack definition.
 (This allows you to put multiple Pack definitions in the same repo, as long as they’re in different directories.)
-The ID in this file will be used subsequent CLI commands for managing your Pack.
+The ID in this file will be used in subsequent CLI commands for managing your Pack.

 This command accepts optional flags for specifying a name and description for the Pack.
 You can always set or update the name and description in the Pack management UI later.